 Kids feel pressure from all sides at this stage in life.
 Pressure from friends, parents and school to perform well and make the right decisions can really stress a kid out.
 Online gaming can be a nice escape from all that.
 Many people find gaming a great way to unwind after work or school and forget the pressures put upon them throughout the day.
 Parents sometimes forget that kids feel stress too.

 Online gaming is relatively new and not all parents will be aware of what it really is.
-Many of the skills used in online gaming are used in the real world everyday.
-Playing these games can benefit kids who are still developing important interpersonal and socializing skills.
-Physical skills like hand eye co-ordination and soft skills like strategy formation and critical decision making are crucial in game play and are instilled in players by necessity.
-So why not let kids have fun and better themselves, even if they don't know they're doing it.
+Many of the cognitive functions used in online gaming are used in the real world every day.
+Playing these games can benefit kids with a wide range of important reading skills, socializing skills and memory tasks.
+Physical skills like hand eye co-ordination and soft skills like strategy formation and critical decision-making are crucial in game play and are instilled in players by necessity.
+So let your children have a positive experience playing games and allow them to learn many cognitive abilities to better themselves.
+Heck, it's a win, win, even if they don't know they're doing it.